About

 Principles

 - DIY and independent: Emissions is independently organized and curated.
-We may accept support from aligned partners to cover real costs — but sponsors never influence the lineup, schedule, or creative direction.
+We may accept support from aligned partners to cover real costs, but sponsors never influence the lineup, schedule, or creative direction.

 - Community over hierarchy: no VIP tiers or exclusive areas.

-- ALWAYS One stage, no band overlap, no short sets.
+- Always one stage, no band overlap, no short sets.

 - Respect and inclusion: everyone should feel safe and welcome.